vuldin/redpanda-day2-ops-course1/README.md

 # Day 2 Operations with Redpanda

-Join us for an intensive 3-hour masterclass on how to manage and maintain your Redpanda clusters.
-Our Solutions Architects will drill down into details on how to operate our powerful streaming data engine.

-This will be a hands-on learning environment.
-You will have access to a Redpanda cluster running in Kubernetes with a client generating data in a topic.
-You can join breakout sessions for individual help.
+This is the Github repo for the Redpanda day 2 operations masterclass, hosted on [Killercoda](https://killercoda.com/vuldin).

+> Note: As this is a broad topic, this event is likely the first in a series... check back for additional content!

+There are 3 scenarios focused on the following tasks:

+1. commissioning brokers
+2. upgrading your cluster
+3. monitoring and managing alerts with Prometheus and Grafana

 You will come away from this session knowing how to:

-    Use RPK to verify cluster status and health
+- Use RPK to verify cluster status and health
-    Deploy Grafana charts to view Redpanda metrics
+- Deploy Grafana charts to view Redpanda metrics
+- Configure alerting
-    Run a script that generates Grafana and Prometheus alerts Configure alerting
+- Run a script that generates Grafana and Prometheus alerts
-    Decommission and remove a broker
+- Add and remove brokers
-    Add a new broker with an updated version of Redpanda
+- Update the cluster to a new version of Redpanda

 We will answer your questions throughout this interactive session.